diesimo-ai/self-driving-car-projects/p7-self-driving-car-environment-perception/readme.md

 - **Task 3**: Filter errors in the output of 2D object detectors
 - **Task 4**: Use the filtered 2D object detection results to determine how far `obstacles` are from the self-driving car

-The all tasks are well documented thourough the notebook.
+All tasks are well documented in the notebook.

 ### Dataset : images, images_rbg, depth_maps ...

 The data samples provided were collected from Carla Simulator.

 - **Data Description** :
-  - [data](self-driving-car-projects\p6-visual-odometry-for-localization\data) folder containts 3 test data frame in a total of 47MB size
+  - [data](self-driving-car-projects\p6-visual-odometry-for-localization\data) folder has 3 test data frame, a total of 47MB
     - `depth` - depth images
     - `rgb` - RGB images
     - `segmentation` - the output of a semantic segmentation neural network

 You need to create a dataset handler object to access the datas.
 The dataset handler class is defined in the [m6bk module](m6bk.py), and allow to read and iterate through samples

 ```python
 dataset_handler = DatasetHandler()